AdobeDocs/experience-manager-screens.en/help/user-guide/multizone-to-singlezone.md

 Follow the steps below to set up a project:

-1. Create an AEM Screens Project named as **TakeOverLoop**, as shown below.
+1. Create an AEM Screens Project named as **TakeoverLoop**, as shown below.

    ![asset](assets/mz-to-sz1.png)

-1. **Creating a Multi-zone Screens Channel**
+1. **Creating a Multi-Zone Screens Channel**

     1. Select the **Channels** folder and click **Create** from the action bar to open the wizard to create a channel.
     1. Select **Left-L Bar Split Screen Channel** from the wizard and create the channel titled as **MultiZoneLayout**.
     1. Add content to the channel.
 Drag and drop the assets to each of the zones.
-The following example shows a **MultiZoneLayout** channel comprising of a video, an image and a text banner, as shown below.
+The following example shows a **MultiZoneLayout** channel comprising of a video, an image and a text banner (in an embedded sequence), as shown below.

     ![asset](assets/mz-to-sz2.png)